lintje/lintje.dev/src/_docs/usage.md

 # Print output without color (default)
 lintje --no-color
 ```

+Since version 0.8 Lintje will print the validation result in colorized output by default.

 Colorized output can also be disabled with the [`NO_COLOR` environment variable](https://no-color.org/).